pranavnallari/ttt/README.md

 ## Features

-- Player vs AI Tic-Tac-Toe game.
+- Player vs AI Tic-Tac-Toe game.Player vs AI: Challenge a perfect AI that plays Tic-Tac-Toe using the minimax algorithm with alpha-beta pruning.
-- Intelligent AI opponent that makes intelligent moves.
-- AI can now perform a winning move or a blocking move or a heuristic move.
+- AI is theoretically impossible to beat.
 - Uses NCurses for terminal graphics.
 - Supports selecting X or O for the player.